What is perimenopause and how to manage it

 What are the symptoms of perimenopause?

-The list of symptoms is long, and while everyone’s experience is different, the symptoms commonly encountered by perimenopausal women include hot flushes (or flashes), night sweats, sleep disruptions, mood swings, anxiety and depression, and fatigue.
+The list of perimenopause symptoms is long, and while everyone’s experience is different, the symptoms commonly encountered by perimenopausal women include hot flushes (or flashes), night sweats, sleep disruptions, mood swings, anxiety, mood changes, and fatigue.
+Hot flushes and night sweats are examples of vasomotor symptoms, which are among the most common and recognizable indicators of perimenopause.
+During this time, mood changes can increase the risk of developing a mood disorder.

-You may also experience weight gain, libido changes, body aches and joint pain, breast tenderness, hair loss, a need to pee more often, heavy sweating, difficulty concentrating and brain fog.
+You may also experience weight gain, libido changes, body aches and joint pain, breast tenderness, hair loss, a need to pee more often, heavy sweating, difficulty concentrating and brain fog, vaginal dryness, irregular bleeding, and heavy bleeding.
 Learn more about symptoms in our factsheet here.

 Navigating this new reality can be confusing - and confronting at times.
 However, these symptoms are a normal part of the perimenopausal experience.